2degrees/django-wsgi/docs/source/manual/index.rst

 could be benefiting from reusable components written by Django users, who represent an important portion of said community.

-It the beginning there was no support at all, but nowadays compliance is nearly complete at the bare minimum.
-This has been pointed many times, by known members of both WSGI [#django_wsgi]_ and Django [#django_people]_ communities.
+In the beginning there was no support at all and nowadays compliance is nearly complete at the bare minimum.
+This has been pointed out many times, by known members of both WSGI [#django_wsgi]_ and Django [#django_people]_ communities.

 WSGI is all about **interoperability** and that leads to **reusability**.
-Reusability beyond `more of the same <http://pinaxproject.com/>`_: From completely independent projects.
+Reusability beyond `more of the same <http://pinaxproject.com/>`_: From absolutely independent projects.
 And `cooperation is the key
 <http://compoundthinking.com/blog/index.php/2009/02/04/wsgi-and-cooperation/>`_.

 *twod.wsgi*'s aim is to be the "cooperation bridge" between Django and WSGI, until